Shoukshai/LinuxDotfiles/README.md

 - nerdfonts

 > [!Note]
-> I have no fucking clue how the iGPU and dGPU works on linux, perhaps nvidia-prime?
+> I disable my igpu but It dosen't really matters and any issue is not my problem

 ## **Status:**
 > [!Warning]
-> **UNDER BIG RENOVATION**, **NOT USABLE AT ALL**.
-Please check back later or feel free to contribute if you'd like to help out.
+> **UNDER BIG RENOVATION**, Please check back later or feel free to contribute if you'd like to help out.